 The Extended Degree Programmes (EDPs) were flagged for Dean’s review over 2015/2016 and the tenets and structures of the programmes are under scrutiny.
-Curriculum advice for the extended and mainstream general degrees is now firmly entrenched as a single system, as part of a drive towards decreasing stigma.
-The Plus Tut and Writing Hub systems continued to expand over 2015, including pilots in new departments: these initiatives attempt to address matric under-preparation in disadvantaged students by providing additional space to explore course materials.
-While the flexibility of humanities programmes does not generate graduation-impeding courses to any notable extent, the expansion of Plus provision into second-year courses does target key courses with which students experience particular difficulty.
+The Plus Tut (extra tutorials) and Writing Hub systems continued to expand, including pilots in new departments.
+These initiatives attempt to address matric under-preparation in disadvantaged students by providing additional space to explore course materials.
+While the flexibility of humanities programmes does not generate graduation-impeding courses to any notable extent, the expansion of support into second-year does target key courses with which students experience particular difficulty.

-In 2015 there was close monitoring of courses impeding graduation and, as mentioned above, extra tutorials were made available to at risk students in Property and Constitutional Law.
+In 2015 there was close monitoring of CIGs and extra tutorials were made available to at-risk students in Property and Constitutional Law.

 The Faculty of Science faces a widening gap in the preparedness of incoming students, especially in mathematics and the physical sciences.
 This challenge is being addressed through a number of interventions, including: